ZenIDTeam/ZenID-ios/README.md

 Recoglib is built to be used with `AVCaptureSession`.

 ### 1) Configure `AVCaptureSession`
 Here is a typical example of implementing `AVCaptureSession`.
-First initialize `AVCaptureSession` object and begin bacth configuration by calling `beginConfiguration` method.
+First initialize `AVCaptureSession` object and start batch configuration by calling `beginConfiguration` method.
 ```
 let session = AVCaptureSession()
 session.beginConfiguration()
 ```
-Set up the input device that you would want to receive video stream from.
+Set up the input device that you'd want to receive video stream from.
 Please note that you'd want mark `mediaType` as `.video` since Recoglib can't deal with any other types of media.
 Using the mediaType of `.video` **is mandatory**.
 ```
 let input = AVCaptureDevice.DiscoverySession(deviceTypes: [.builtInWideAngleCamera], mediaType: .video, position: .back)
 guard let device = input.devices.first, let deviceInput = try?
 AVCaptureDeviceInput(device: device) else {